DxNext/2016-Oct-L2/Linux/Module5-DockerContainers/chapters/votingapp.md

 This tells Compose to start all the containers specified in the `docker-compose.yml` file.
 The `-d` tells it to run them in daemon mode, in the background.
 Navigate to `http://localhost:5000` in your browser, and you'll see the voting app, something like this:

+NOTE: Since you will be running this example in Azure, you should make sure port 5000 is publicly open and navigate to your DNS name instead of localhost.

 <img src="../images/vote.png" title="vote">

 Click on one to vote.
 You can check the results at `http://<YOUR_IP_ADDRESS:5001>`